D-whales/Power-Bi-Projects/README.md

 This is a PowerBI project on sales analysis of an imaginary Coffee store called **Coffee Shop**.
 The project is to analyze and derive insights to answer crucial business questions and help the store make data-driven decisions.
-**_Disclaimer_**: _All datasets and reports do not represent any company, store, institution, or country, but just a dummy dataset to demonstrate the capabilities of Excel._
+**_Disclaimer_**: _All datasets and reports do not represent any company, store, institution, or country, but just a dummy dataset to demonstrate the capabilities of POWER BI._

 ![](coffee-shop-1.png)
 ---